 At one home, we had to pass through this incredible garden to get to the barn with antiques.
 I was so envious of the moss-covered statuary - something we certainly don’t get to enjoy in our arid climate.

 This dealer had everything en masse.
 Gates and shutters galore!

 Need a little more cow bell?
 We scooped up every single one.

 The final place we visited was by far the most unique.
 Except for a single, one-way path that meandered through the two-story building, there was not a single inch of empty space.
 It was overwhelming to say the least, and we had to walk through several times to see it all.
 But hidden among many, many, things that we did not want, we discovered some very neat treasures.

 The original form of social networking.

-After four long days of shopping, we sat one evening at the dining room table in our dealer’s home, finalizing paperwork.
-And I was humbled by the emotion of the experience.
+After four long days of shopping, we sat to finalize paperwork at the dining room table of our dealer’s home, and I was humbled by the emotion of the experience.
 The dealer we work with is a family-owned business, no different from our own.
 It is a mother and father, a sister and brother who run the operation.
 Over the last eight years we have watched their grandchildren grow, welcomed children of our own, and shared with each other our walks through life.
 We are just two families, working across continents in support of each other.
 It really is incredible.